 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of taking your application.
-The estimate is based on the loan amount, and RESPA requirements require that it has to include all closing costs and fall within a precise range of accuracy.
-I'll analyze the estimate and let you know if it all looks all right.
+You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of taking your loan application.
+The estimate depends on the loan amount.
+RESPA requirements require that it has to contain all closing costs and fall within a precise range of accuracy, and I'll examine the estimate and let you know if it all looks permissible.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+It's time to move into your new home.
 Enjoy it.
-And if you have any questions, be sure to call me at 6199905516 or e-mail me at .
+And if you have any questions, be sure to contact me at 6199905516 or e-mail me at .